mogensen/cert-checker/README.md

  - Number of Good Certificates
  - A list with Certificates with errors
  - A list of Certificates Expirations for valid certificates
+ - Minimum TLS versions supported

+The conventions used on the dashboard are:

+ - Red (text or background): Something is broken, and should be fixed!
+ - Orange (text or background): Something smells, and should properly be fixed!
+ - Green (text or background): All is good!
+Go drink coffee!

 ---